ccomploj/ccomploj.github.io/index.md

 My research interests primarily lie in health economics, labor economics, and behavioral economics.
 In my academic work, I have primarily used difference-in-differences methodologies, finite mixture models, and duration models.
 I have investigated causal questions related to fertility choices, elderly health, and other long-term outcomes over the life-cycle.

-Next to my research interests in economic research, I have a strong interest for mechanism design, modern AI developments at a technical level, and the impacts of scaling LLMs on labor markets.
-I am trying (desperately!) to stay at the forefront of the rat-race in AI technology.
+Next to my research interests in economic research, I have a strong interest for mechanism design and Natural Language Processing.

 <!-- while I am primarily an applied person -->